By Sara Hoover

 Smothers handwrites the notes in class, types them and then e-mails them within three

-the notes into Braille.
+who converts the notes into Braille.

 Although Smothers could have used the camera pen, she found typing them more helpful